redmer/sparql-query-runner/docs/index.md

 > [!TIP]
 >
-> With the following workflow file, the env-file thereafter, `sparql-query-runner` combines them as if
+> With the following workflow file, provided the env-file thereafter, `sparql-query-runner` combines them as if
 > the third example was what was written.
 >
 > ```yaml